A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

 The capillary force is represented using a modified version of the Continuum Surface Force (CSF) model \cite{Brackbill}.
-The modification used in JADIM consists in an original manner of evaluating the interfacial area.
-It allows us to define the interfacial region as that in which the capillary force takes non-zero values (not as that in which the volume fraction takes intermediate values) and improves the control of the thickness of the transition region.\\
+This modification consists in defining the interfacial region as that in which the capillary force takes non-zero values rather than that in which the volume fraction takes intermediate values.
+By doing so, it improves the control of the thickness of the transition region between the two fluids. \red{The above strategy for the transport of $C$ makes the approach selected in JADIM intermediate between VOF and Level Set techniques: it is based on the transport of the local volume fraction of one of the fluids but this transport is not achieved in a strictly conservative manner and no explicit reconstruction of the interface is carried out, the position of the interface being merely identified \textit{a posteriori} with the $C=0.5$ iso-surface.}